-- (c) a partnership that has more than 20 members but does not need to be incorporated or formed under an Australian law because of regulations made for the purposes of subsection 115(2); - (d) a body corporate (other than a body corporate that operates as a time sharing scheme); - (e) a scheme in which all the members are bodies corporate that are related to each other and to the body corporate that promotes the scheme; - (f) a franchise; - (g) a statutory fund maintained under the Life Insurance Act 1995;
+- (c) a partnership that has more than 20 members but does not need to be incorporated or formed under an Australian law because of regulations made for the purposes of subsection 115(2); - (d) a body corporate (other than a body corporate that operates as a time sharing scheme); - (e) a scheme in which all the members are bodies corporate that are related to each other and to the body corporate that promotes the scheme; - (f) a franchise; - (g) a statutory fund maintained under the Life Insurance Act 1995; - (h) a regulated superannuation fund, an approved deposit fund, a pooled superannuation trust, or a public sector

-- (h) a regulated superannuation fund, an approved deposit fund, a pooled superannuation trust, or a public sector superannuation scheme, within the meaning of the Superannuation Industry (Supervision) Act 1993; - (i) a scheme operated by an Australian ADI in the ordinary course of its banking business; - (j) the issue of debentures or convertible notes by a body corporate; - (k) a barter scheme under which each participant may obtain goods or services from another participant for consideration that is wholly or substantially in kind rather than in cash; - (l) a retirement village scheme operating within or outside Australia: - (i) under which the participants, or a majority of them, are provided, or are to be provided, with residential accommodation within a retirement village (whether or not the entitlement of a participant to be provided with accommodation derives from a proprietary interest held by the participant in the premises where the accommodation is, or is to be, provided); and - (ii) which is not a time-sharing scheme; - (m) a scheme that is operated by a co-operative company registered under Part VI of the Companies (Co-operative) Act 1943 of Western Australia or under a previous law of Western Australia that corresponds to that Part; - (ma) a contribution plan; - (mb) the provision of a crowd-funding service (as defined in section 766F); - (n) a scheme of a kind declared by the regulations not to be a managed investment scheme. - Note 1: Paragraph (c)-A partnership with less than 20 members will usually not require registration because of paragraph 601ED(1)(a) and under section 115 a partnership with more than 20 members can only operate if covered by regulations made for the purposes of subsection 115(2). - Note 2: Paragraphs (c) and (i) have an extended meaning in relation to Chapter 8 (see subsection 1200A(3)).
+- superannuation scheme, within the meaning of the Superannuation Industry (Supervision) Act 1993; - (i) a scheme operated by an Australian ADI in the ordinary course of its banking business; - (j) the issue of debentures or convertible notes by a body corporate; - (k) a barter scheme under which each participant may obtain goods or services from another participant for consideration that is wholly or substantially in kind rather than in cash; - (l) a retirement village scheme operating within or outside Australia: - (i) under which the participants, or a majority of them, are provided, or are to be provided, with residential accommodation within a retirement village (whether or not the entitlement of a participant to be provided with accommodation derives from a proprietary interest held by the participant in the premises where the accommodation is, or is to be, provided); and - (ii) which is not a time-sharing scheme; - (m) a scheme that is operated by a co-operative company registered under Part VI of the Companies (Co-operative) Act 1943 of Western Australia or under a previous law of Western Australia that corresponds to that Part; - (ma) a contribution plan; - (maa) an ESS contribution plan for an offer of ESS interests that is eligible to be made under Division 1A of Part 7.12; - (mb) the provision of a crowd-funding service (as defined in section 766F); - (n) a scheme of a kind declared by the regulations not to be a managed investment scheme. - Note 1: Paragraph (c)-A partnership with less than 20 members will usually not require registration because of paragraph 601ED(1)(a) and under section 115 a partnership with more than 20 members can only operate if covered by regulations made for the purposes of subsection 115(2). - Note 2: Paragraphs (c) and (i) have an extended meaning in relation to Chapter 8 (see subsection 1200A(3)).